kailash-manasarovar/statement/docs/timeline/2025/january.md

 ### The gay bar

-- I return to London for about a week before going to get my stuff from Spain in early February.
+- I return to London for about a week before going to collect my belongings from Spain in early February.
 - I also have a Transforming Touch course to attend in Dublin.
 - When I'm back in London, I see Paul a lot.
 - We use his car as mine is in Madrid.